-Beaufort county council to debate putting additional penny tax on the ballot
+Beaufort County council to debate putting additional penny tax on the ballot

 County Council will have final say at their meeting on Monday.
 They can decide if they want to go with the current project list as its written.
 Put it on the ballot in November or wait until 2024, if at all.

-It will then g through three readings before being officially put on any ballot.
+It will then go through three readings before being officially put on any ballot.